jhpyle/docassemble/_docs/installation.md

 {% highlight bash %}
 wget https://bootstrap.pypa.io/get-pip.py
-sudo python get-pip.py
+sudo -H python get-pip.py
-sudo pip install virtualenv
+sudo -H pip install virtualenv
 {% endhighlight %}

+(If you get an "InsecurePlatformWarning," you can ignore it.)

 Then, become the user `www-data`: